Generic Name: finasteride (fin-AS-ter-ide)

 Important safety information:

 - Finasteride may cause decreased sexual desire or ability (eg, decrease in sex drive, problems with ejaculation, difficulty in achieving an erection).
-If this occurs, it may continue after you stop finasteride.
+If this occurs, it may continue after you stop the medicine.
 If you develop decreased sexual desire or ability that continues or becomes bothersome, check with your doctor.
 If this effect continues after you stop finasteride, contact your doctor.

 - Decreased fertility has been reported in some men taking finasteride.
 Discuss any questions or concerns with your doctor.